-To open an existing report template, use one of the following options:

-Select it at "Home" > "Report Templates" and click "Open".
-Opening a report template from this menu allows saving it as a global report template, available for other tests, but you cannot configure all details.

-- Open it from within a test as described in Chapter 3.9, "Reporting", on page 50.
-Opening a report template inside a test allows configuring all details, but you cannot save it as a global report template, available for other tests. - To create a report template, use one of the following approaches: - Select "Home" > "Report Templates" > "Create: Report Template".
+- To open an existing report template, use one of the following options: - Select it at "Home" > "Report Templates" and click "Open".
+Opening a report template from this menu allows saving it as a global report template, available for other tests, but you cannot configure all details. - Open it from within a test as described in Chapter 3.9, "Reporting", on page 50.
+Opening a report template inside a test allows configuring all details, but you cannot save it as a global report template, available for other tests. - To create a report template, use one of the following options: - Select "Home" > "Report Templates" > "Create: Report Template".
 Creating a report template from this menu allows saving it as a global report template, available for any test, but you cannot configure all details. - Create a report template from within a test as described in Chapter 3.9, "Reporting", on page 50.
-Creating a report template inside a test allows configuring all details, but you cannot save it as a global report template, available for other tests.
+Creating a report template inside a test allows configuring all details, which are not necessarily available in other tests.

-Hence, create your report templates outside a test and configure them with all contents that are not test-specific.
+Hence, typically create your report templates outside of tests and configure them with all contents that are not test-specific.
 Then save these report templates as global report templates.
 Inside a test, select one of your global report templates and refine it by configuring specific details.
-The detailed report template is saved in the test container as a copy of the original report template.
-This copy is not globally available.
+The detailed report template is saved (embedded) in the test container as a copy of the original global report template.
+Note that this embedded report template copy is not globally available.
+To make the copy globally available, right-click it to open its context menu and select "Export to Global Report Template".

-In the "General" section of the report template, specify the report title as well as the left-hand, center and right-hand content of both the report header and footer.
+In the "General" section of the report template, specify the report title and the left-hand, center and right-hand content of both the report header and footer.